 ‘Estadio Azteca’, Mexico City, Mexico

-The Azteca Stadium as it’s known in English opened in 1966 and now has a capacity of 87,523.
+The Azteca Stadium as it’s known in English opened in 1966 and now has a capacity of 87,523 and is one of the worlds most famous soccer stadiums.
 The stadium is the home to the National team of Mexico.
 The Azteca is famous for a number of reasons:

 Firstly, for playing host to two World Cup Finals